pattonsgirl/Fall2020-CEG2350/Labs/Lab06/README.md

 - You can use the manufactuers website / manuals
 - Windows users, I recommend `msinfo`
-- You should need to install _no_ additional programs to find this information.
+- You should _not_ need to install additional programs to find this information.
 If someone tells you to install something, run away.

 1. BIOS version / mode.
 2. CPU brand and info.